JeffersonLab/rcdb/docs/concepts/connection.md

+## Connection

 In order to connect to data source, RCDB uses so called `connection strings`.
 The connection strings have the same form for all API-s and the CLI tools.
 The general form is:

 ```
 dialect://username:password@host:port/database